microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-0.109.md

     // ...
 }
 ````

+Note that `UnsupportedProcessingSourceException` was named `UnsupportedCustomDataSourceException` in a previous preview of v0.109.0.

 - Try-catch blocks that were expecting `UnsupportedFileException`s to signal an invalid file in any of the `Add*` methods should be updated to catch `UnsupportedDataSourceExcepton`:
 ````cs